techidaily/site-windows11/source/_posts/decoding-success-vs-failure-in-user-credentials-entry-on-pcs.md

  You need to enable logon auditing in Group Policy Editor to be able to view login audit in Event Viewer.
 While this feature may be enabled by default on some computers, you can also enable logon auditing manually by following these steps.

  Note that Group Policy Editor is only available on the Pro, Edu, and Enterprise edition of the Windows OS.
-If you are on the Home edition, follow our guide to[enable gpedit in the Windows home edition](https://www.makeuseof.com/tag/access-group-policy-editor-even-windows-home-settings-try/) .
+If you are on the Home edition, follow our guide to [enable gpedit in the Windows home edition](https://www.makeuseof.com/tag/access-group-policy-editor-even-windows-home-settings-try/) .

  Note that if you don't configure your Group Policy for Logon Auditing, you can only view the successful login attempts in Event Viewer.